kerberos-io/heatmap/README.md

 # Heatmap

-This repository implements the concept of a heatmap, which highlights the occurences of objects of interests which are moving in a static scene.
+This repository implements the concept of a heatmap for video recordings, which highlights the occurences of objects of interests which are moving in a static scene.
 A scene can be a sportfield, a public place, a shop, a factory or any physical place in this world.
 Objects can be persons, cars, boxes in a factory, players on a field, or anything else that create differences in a static scene.

 > A heatmap is a graphical representation of data that uses a system of color-coding to represent different values.